KellyTall/wesandersoncast/README.md

 ## Data Notes

-* “Castello Cavalcanti”, “Cousin Ben Troop Screening with Jason Schwartzman”, “Hotel Chevalier”, and short versions of “Bottle Rocket” are not included.
+- “Castello Cavalcanti”, “Cousin Ben Troop Screening with Jason Schwartzman”, “Hotel Chevalier”, and short versions of “Bottle Rocket” are not included.
-* ”The Wonderful Story of Henry Sugar”, “The Rat Catcher”, and “The Swan” have no Box Office results as they were produced by Netflix.
+- “The Wonderful Story of Henry Sugar”, “The Rat Catcher”, and “The Swan” have no Box Office results as they were produced by Netflix.
-* “The Phoenician Scheme” was released in May 2025, and at the time of publishing this to CRAN, there were no Box Office figures available.
-I will update once this info is available.
+- “The Phoenician Scheme” was released in May 2025, and at the time of publishing this to CRAN, there were no Box Office figures available.
+I will update once this info is available. is this right?

 If you find any errors in the data, I encourage you to correct them on Wikidata.
 It’s an incredible resource that relies on input by people